-The Florissant Police Department has formed partnerships with both the Ferguson-Florissant School District and the Hazelwood School District which funds 75% of the costs of providing School Resource Officers (S.R.O.) for the academic school year.
+The Florissant Police Department has formed a partnership with the Ferguson-Florissant School School District which funds 75% of the costs of providing School Resource Officers (S.R.O.) for the academic school year.
 Starting in the 2019-2020 school year, the Ferguson-Florissant School District increased the amount of SRO's for their schools.
-This increase has resulted in four officers assigned to each of the high schools (McCluer and McCluer North), one officer assigned to Cross Keys, and one officer assigned to Wedgewood 6th Grade Academy.
-The Florissant Police Department continues to assign an officer at Hazelwood Northwest Middle School as well.
+This increase has resulted in three officers assigned to each of the high schools (McCluer and McCluer North), one officer assigned to Cross Keys, and one officer assigned to Wedgewood 6th Grade Academy.
 The officers' duties include but are not limited to safety and security on and around campus, provide an educational resource, and assist administration.
 The School Resource Officers coordinate with the beat officers to alert them to issues affecting the school campus and the surrounding neighborhoods.
 School Resource Officers handle off campus problems such as student parking in residential areas, students smoking near campus, and student trespassing.
 SRO's also have a student mentoring program and assist with after school activities and events.
-During 2020 the Officers assisted the School Districts we serve in Virtual learning, and other duties within the districts, due to the COVID-19 pandemic.
+During 2021 the Officers assisted the School Districts we serve in Virtual learning, and other duties within the districts, due to the COVID-19 pandemic.